vslio/universal-react-base/README.md

 ##What's left to do
 - Add user authentication (that's what the form is there for) and restrict access to specific routes/components
 - Add [ImmutableJS](https://github.com/facebook/immutable-js/)
+- Don't dispatch the action in componentDidMount if the data has already been fetched from server-side rendering
 - Further improve the codebase (feel free to make suggestions, PRs etc)

 ##The stack